-This development was recognized by the Bavarian government in a government declaration on 12 November, 2013 and the “Bavaria digital” strategy was proclaimed.
-This government declaration was the signal for Prof. Dr. Robert Grebner, president of the FHWS, to ask himself and the entire university the question: What does this mean for us and for the region Mainfranken?
+This development was recognized by the Bavarian Government in a government declaration on 12 November 2013 and the “Bavaria Digital” strategy was proclaimed.
+This government declaration was the signal for Prof. Dr. Robert Grebner, president of FHWS, to ask himself and the entire university the question: What does this mean for us and for the region Mainfranken?
 What should our strategy look like?
 The answer to this is “intelligent manufacturing”.
 A custom-fit solution for the cluster of automotive suppliers in the region Mainfranken which makes the region and their people fit for the future.

 The plan could count on support from business and industry: Both large regional companies such as ZF, Schaeffler and Siemens and the member companies of the economic advisory council supported the foundation of a new bachelor’s programme for robotics.
 The chamber of industry and commerce Würzburg-Schweinfurt, the chamber of crafts Unterfranken and the regional group of the “vbw – Die bayerische Wirtschaft” association saw the importance of robotics for the future of the region and supported the plan.

-With the robotics bachelor’s programme the FHWS supplies an important building block – it is the first undergraduate degree for robotics in the whole of Germany.
-The new degree course starts in October 2020 in parallel in English and German.
+With the robotics bachelor’s programme, FHWS supplies an important building block – it is the first undergraduate degree for robotics in the whole of Germany.
+The new degree programme started in October 2020 in parallel in English and German.
 By creating the fifth congruent degree course both in German as well as in English, the University is responding to a further challenge – internationalization.
-Up to 1,000 students will become “robotics specialists” at the new campus in Schweinfurt.
-This term is not yet common in the current language usage, but the President of the FHWS sees bright future prospects for this job description – and in case of common usage maybe even an entry in the dictionary of the German language.
+Up to 1,000 students will become “roboticists” at the new campus in Schweinfurt.
+This term is not yet common in the current language usage, but the President of FHWS sees bright future prospects for this job description – and in case of common usage maybe even an entry in the dictionary of the German language.

-Characteristic for this job description is that the robotics specialist – similar to the computer scientist – is not responsible for building the robot but for its programming.
-To this purpose, robotics specialists require competence in the classic area of mechanics which as a rule is taught in engineering studies.
+Characteristic for this job description is that the roboticist – similar to the computer scientist – is not responsible for building the robot but for its programming.
+To this purpose, roboticists require competence in the classic area of mechanics which as a rule is taught in engineering studies.
 In addition they require high competence in the area of artificial intelligence so that robots can master more and more complex tasks.